Kafū, aged forty-one.

 June 10th.

-Kasamori Osen Memorial Inscription
+Kasamori Osen Inscription

 June 11th.

-From evening onward, thunder rumbled ceaselessly.
+From evening onward, thunder roared.

 June 14th.